 Please be thoughtful of the health impact your interactions have in hiring or being a Family Helper regarding the coronavirus pandemic.
 For general guidance, please see the 2019 Novel Coronavirus COVID-19.

-Family Helpers are current U-M students, recent U-M graduates, or benefits-eligible U-M retirees who offer occasional, partial week, or short-term services in the Ann Arbor-area family home of current U-M faculty, staff, and students only, and for their household family members only.
+The Family Helpers Posting Board connects current U-M students, recent U-M graduates, and benefits-eligible U-M retirees who offer occasional, partial week, or short-term support with current U-M faculty, staff, and students only, and for their household family members only, in their Ann Arbor-area homes.
 Services offered may include babysitting or child care, tutoring or learning support (virtually or in-person), adult or elder care, pet care, house sitting, yard work, or housekeeping.
 Also, Michigan Medicine COVID-19 Support for families has been added as a services category during this time.

 - In addition, most Family Helpers are full-time students with important school-related obligations.
 Therefore, if you need more than partial week or occasional help (especially during the academic year), though you are welcome to submit a Help Wanted Post within these guidelines, you may want to also explore Additional Child Care Options, Child Care Resources, or Elder Care Resources for other programs and search resources.
 To increase the likelihood that you'll receive replies from potential Family Helpers, you could also indicate in your post that you'll consider two or more helpers for flexible job-sharing.